 8. Get Your Kids To Open A Bank Account

 Many a bank have the option for a child-friendly, zero minimum balance account.
 Enroll your kids for one and help them see their money grow over time.

 Tell them about how a bank works.
 Discuss with the concept of interest and how the banks pay us back for saving money.

 Introduce your child to the concept of money can help you earn more money.
 Give them an incentive to take only 90% of their allowance only to earn an extra 10% the next week.

 This will teach them the virtue of patience.
 It will also make them learn how to plan expenses and income and put money to the best of use.

 Try to make learning fun.
 Introduce concept and life lessons, including financial literacy, through and with the help of board games.

-These games can be an effective way to teach concepts like using money for emergencies rather than hoarding, saving and investing in stocks, real estate and banks, and using money sensibly.
+These games can be an effective way to teach concepts like using the money for emergencies rather than hoarding, saving and investing in stocks, real estate, and banks, and using money sensibly.